KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Found 'Magic Mirror' in file `MMM-PushBulletNotifications.js`: Replace it with `MagicMirror²`.
 3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-QRCode by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-QRCode)